cooleydw494/codemonkeys-docs/src/assets/md/codemonkeys.md

 ## 🌐 Overview

-Welcome to the framework docs, where you can learn about concept and usage of CodeMonkeys.
-If you were looking for something else try these links:
+Welcome to the CodeMonkeys Framework Docs, where you can learn all about installing and using the framework.
+If you're looking for something else, check out the links below.

 - [CodeMonkeys Repo](https://github.com/cooleydw494/codemonkeys)
 - [Docs Repo](https://github.com/cooleydw494/codemonkeys-docs)